- A level requirements: BBB

 From arrival to alumni, we’re with you all the way:

-An Archaeology degree from Liverpool provides you with a rigorous training experience that produces graduates with an unusual breadth of knowledge.
+An Archaeology degree from Liverpool provides you with a rigorous training experience that produces graduates with an exceptional breadth of knowledge.

-Our graduates are well equipped for a wide variety of careers in the private or public sector employment – in finance, journalism, teaching, law, the police or Civil Service – but private sector employment also includes jobs in tourism and heritage management where a knowledge of archaeology is a specific advantage.
+Our graduates are well-equipped for a wide variety of private or public sector careers, including in finance, journalism, teaching, law, the police or Civil Service, tourism, and heritage management where knowledge of archaeology is a specific advantage.